maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 lt.wait();       // wait for counter==0
 ```

-We can imagine a latch implementation like this, with a counter counter=3, concurrent streams B, C, and D are all waiting for the scenario where $counter>0$, and when they finish, they will $–counter$ and $notifyAll()$.
-Concurrent stream A is waiting for the scenario where $counter==0$, and it needs to wait for concurrent streams B, C, and D to finish before it can be awakened and executed.
+Imagine a latch implementation with `counter = 3`.
+Concurrent streams B, C, and D wait for `counter > 0`, decrement the counter, and call `notifyAll()` when finished.
+Concurrent stream A waits for `counter == 0` and is awakened to execute once B, C, and D are done.

 ```
 class latch {